achydenius/rxjs-web-midi/README.md

     });
 ```

-An example program is included and can be built with `npm run build`.
+An example program is included and can be built with `npm run build:example`.